Ultra-Distance Trail Runners

 Current Location: Chennai – India

 Running is like a mirror of life; we may have lost a little bit of ourselves and our true feelings because we depend on muscles and numbers.
-My love for running started almost 8 years ago when I was going to the gym for fitness and to lose weight, as I was a chubby kid who hated sport.
-I never had the intention to do races for almost 4 years until one fine Sunday morning when a half-marathon was happening in my neighborhood.
+My love for running started around 2009 when I was going to the gym for fitness and to lose weight, as I was a chubby kid who hated sport.
+I never had the intention to do races until one fine Sunday morning when a half-marathon was happening in my neighborhood.
 I was inspired by seeing so many people run so decided to run that distance the next day as I felt I had the fitness to do so.
 What started with little 10k’s and half-marathons quickly led me to trail running as I was inspired by the landscapes and mountains that these races go through.
 I’ve never been fazed by challenges so when some of my running friends coaxed me to sign up for a 50k, I bit the bullet and went for it.
 It was rather painful since I’ve never run more than 21k before that in training but I endured it and started running more often since that painful episode.
 I ran a marathon after that and my only intention from the beginning was to do ultra-trail races and I took steps towards that goal.
 I was still relatively young at the time so I had my own fears if this was the right time to make the step up to running 100 milers so I raced a lot and did several 50 milers to be mentally and physically ready.
 When the time was right I made the step up and have never looked back since.
 It was a dream that I worked towards and every year I’ve done tougher and more rewarding challenges.

 I love the entire vibe of trail running with a low key racing scene supported by a quirky and loving community which has no shortage of characters.
 I’ve been fortunate enough to live in England and race around Europe the last few years; it’s certainly made me a better mountain runner and opened my horizons as trail running is a big deal in Europe.